Airplane!: Casting

 The role of Ted Striker was written for David Letterman, who had auditioned for a news anchorman role in Kentucky Fried Movie.
-Letterman did a screen test in 1979, but ultimately was not selected.
-Bill Murray and Fred Willard were also considered for the role.
+Letterman did a screen test in 1979 that ZAZ liked and they wanted him to do a second audition, but Letterman did not want to pursue the role and was not selected.
+Chevy Chase, Barry Manilow, Bill Murray and Fred Willard were also considered for the role.
 Caitlyn Jenner also read for the part.
 Instead, ZAZ opted for Robert Hays, co-star of ABC situation comedy Angie.
 Elaine's part was auditioned for by Sigourney Weaver and Shelley Long but eventually went to Julie Hagerty.
 The directors advised the pair to play their roles straight.
 Hays and Hagerty developed an on-screen chemistry that worked in the film's favor; they spent time to practice and perfect the bar dance routine set to "Stayin' Alive", among other scenes.

 For the "red zone/white zone" send-up of curbside terminal announcements in which public address announcers "Betty" and "Vernon" argue over the red and white zones, ZAZ went through the usual process of auditioning professional voice actors, but failed to find ones who could provide the desired authenticity.
 Instead, the filmmakers ultimately sought out and hired the real-life married couple who had recorded the announcement tapes which were then being used at Los Angeles International Airport.
 ZAZ lifted some of their dialog directly from the 1968 novel Airport, written by Arthur Hailey who had also written Zero Hour!'s script.
 The lifted lines included ones about an unwanted pregnancy; David Zucker said the couple "got a kick out of it".
+The role of the Hare Krishna in the airport went to a college roommate of Hays's, newcomer David Leisure, due to Leisure's willingness to shave his head for the bit part; it would be several more years before Leisure landed his breakthrough role as Joe Isuzu.
+Baseball player Pete Rose was originally considered for the role of Roger Murdock.

+ZAZ got businessman and Republican politician Howard Jarvis to make a cameo appearance.
+Jarvis, who was well known in California at the time for getting his tax policy Proposition 13 passed in 1978, plays the patient passenger who gets into Ted Striker's cab at the start of the film.
+He then spends the entire movie sitting in an empty cab with the meter running.
+He also has the final line, which he says after the end credits: he looks at his watch and says "Well, I'll give him another twenty minutes, but that's it!", the joke being that Jarvis was wasting money while being known for his stance on fiscal responsibility and limited spending.